loganhasson/pushstream-and-ruby/README.md

 And that's all there is to it!
 You can drop those Ruby classes we wrote into any Rails application, and trigger the `.publish` method anytime something of interest happens on the server.
 Any client that is connected to the published-to channel will receive the data.

 You can grab the sample code from this post from my [pushstream-and-ruby repo on GitHub](http://github.com/loganhasson/pushstream-and-ruby).
-And for further reading, head over to the [nginx pushstream](http://wiki.nginx.org/HttpPushStreamModule) documentation.
+And for further reading, head over to the [nginx pushstream](http://wiki.nginx.org/HttpPushStreamModule) documentation or read the [source code on GitHub](https://github.com/wandenberg/nginx-push-stream-module).